 - Transfer students completed registration via phone over the summer and do not need to attend arena registration on Saturday, August 30.
 If they need to make changes to their schedules they will do so online during add/drop for their appropriate class level on Monday, September 1.

 - There is an option on the “Search for Classes” page that allows either a search of all courses or just of the courses with an open status.
 This will be helpful in determining courses that do not require instructor consent for enrollment.

 - Incoming first-year students will be registered in GenS 145 by the Registrar’s Office and will then be allowed to add up to a total of 14 academic courses and any activity classes during registration on Saturday morning.

-- When students finish entering their courses online they will be REQUIRED to fill out an Additional Course Request Form on which they will specify if they wish to add another course to their schedule and, if so, six course options in order of preference.
+- When students finish entering their courses online they will be REQUIRED to complete the Additional Course Request Form.
+On this form they will specify if they wish to add another course to their schedule and, if so, note up to six course options in order of preference.

 - Please instruct your first-year advisees not to list the same exact course and section multiple times as this greatly reduces the chances of successfully adding a course to their schedule.

 - Advisers must sign the Additional Course Request Form and it must be submitted by the student prior to leaving registration.
 The Registrar’s Office staff will add one additional class, for those students requesting it, in reverse order from the morning registration appointment times, and will send email notice to students when these additions have been completed.
 This is being done to make the registration process more equitable.

 - Memo pads will be available on all faculty tables to indicate to your advisees any further action they need to take during the add/drop period to finalize their schedules.
 Please make an effort to use this form for any students still needing to make changes to their schedules after leaving arena registration.

 Instructor Course Consent